aadityarajkumawat/berry/README.md

 ### help

-In order to get some help using berryx you can either use one of the these commands
+In order to get some help using berryx you can use either of thess commands

 ```bash
 berryx